 Tip minimum wage

-Indiana’s minimum wage for tipped employees is $2.13.
-If employers decide to pay employees the tipped minimum wage, they must also ensure they are paid the standard minimum wage when tips received are combined with the tipped wages earned.
+Indiana’s state minimum wage for tipped employees is $2.13.
+If employers decide to take advantage of the tip credit that allows them to pay the tipped minimum wage, they must also ensure they are paid the standard minimum wage when tips received are combined with the tipped wages earned.
 IN Statute 22-2-2-4(d)

 Tip Pooling and Sharing

 Indiana minimum wage law does not address tip pooling or sharing.
 However, because most employees working in Indiana are subject only to the federal Fair Labor Standards Act, the rules and regulations regarding tip/gratuity pooling set forth in that law provides reasonable guidance.

 Indiana minimum wage laws do not allow employers to pay employees with disabilities a subminimum wage rate less than the standard minimum wage.
 That is except when they work for nonprofit organizations that primarily provide employment for persons with disabilities or assist in their therapy and rehabilitation.